kwabenasapong/openpldoc/manual/source/install_linux.rst

 Kubuntu
 -------

-From the KickOff Menu click :guilabel:`System Settings` Then click on :guilabel:`Software Management`.
+From the Kickoff Menu click :guilabel:`System Settings` Then click on :guilabel:`Software Management`.

 .. image:: pics/kubuntusystemsettings.png